 Adding Tracks, Busses and VCAs

-A track, bus or VCA can be added to a session in various ways:
+A track, bus or VCA can be added to a session by either:

-- Right-click in an empty part of the track controls area.
+- Right-clicking in an empty part of the track controls area

-- Click the Plus (+) button underneath the list of tracks in the mixer.
+- Clicking the Plus (+) button underneath the list of tracks in the mixer

 Any of these actions will open the Add Track/Bus/VCA dialog.

 New tracks appear in both the editor and mixer windows.
-The editor window shows the timeline, with any recorded data, and the mixer shows just the processing elements of the track (its plugins, fader and so on).
+The editor window shows the timeline, with any recorded data, and the mixer shows just the processor elements of the track (its plugins, fader, etc).

 Removing Tracks and Busses

-To remove tracks and busses, select them, right-click and choose Remove from the menu.
-A warning dialog will pop up, as track removal cannot be undone; use this option with care!
+Removing tracks and busses is done by selecting them, right-clicking and choosing Remove from the menu.
+A warning dialog will ask for confirmation as track removal cannot be undone; this option should be used with care!